 The impacts of directorates' revenue budget performance and progress in achieving planned savings fall upon the Council's working balances.
-The main areas accounting for the month 7 forecast overspend of £1,147k for 2023/24 are summarised below:
+The main areas accounting for the month 9 forecast overspend of £1,773k for 2023/24 are summarised below:

-Directorate Service Forecast Variance £000 Children's Services An overspend of £6,447k is forecast.
-The full-year impact of the Children's Social Care pressures as at M7 2022/23 has been rightsized as part of the Corporate Medium Term Financial Plan, equating to an additional budget of £5,221k allocated in 2023/24.
-However, Children's Social Care Placements is forecasting an overspend against this increased budget of £5,685k, mainly due to new-to-care placements being higher than those exiting care and the additional support required following the breakdown of high-cost placements.
-The actual number of residential placements as at 31 October 2023 is 70 with this forecast to reduce to 68 by 31 March 2024, whereas the plan suggested there would be 66 as at 31 October 2023 reducing to 60 by the end of March 2024.
+Directorate Service Forecast Variance £000 Children's Services An overspend of £6,537k is forecast.
+Children's Social Care Placements is forecasting an overspend of £5,830k, mainly due to new-to-care placements being higher than those exiting care and the additional support required following the breakdown of high-cost placements.
+The actual number of residential placements as at 31 December 2023 is 70 with this forecast to reduce to 68 by 31 March 2024, whereas the plan suggested there would be 63 as at 31 December 2023 reducing to 60 by the end of March 2024.
 There was also an additional savings target of £1,924k, of which only £1,165k is anticipated to be met this financial year, leaving a budget gap of £759k.
-There is expected to be a £20k overspend on staffing.
-6,447 However, the number of Children in Care continues to reduce and currently sits at 541 children.
+However, the number of Children in Care continues to reduce and currently sits at 534 children.
 This brings Blackpool from a rate of 218 per 0-17 10,000 population to 194.
 The ambition is to bring ourselves in line with comparator Local Authorities over the next couple of years and we are confident that this ambition will be realised.
 Officers have seen this reduction as a result of reduced entry into care, and increased numbers exiting our care system.
 Within the cohort of Children Looked After, the Council has had a higher than national average of children in residential placements.
 Residential settings, for most children, are not the optimum placement and these children do not usually have the same degree of positive outcomes as children in foster placements, or family placements for example.
-Residential placements are costly, with unit costs rising year on year by 14.1%.
-We have seen movement in the numbers of residential placements, from 84 to 74 because of a focused, ongoing piece of work led by our newly recruited Head of Service for Supporting our Children.
-We have reviewed a number of care plans and as a result children have been moved from residential settings to settings that better meet their needs, always ensuring their safety and individual needs are at the forefront when planning.
+6,537